A Yank in the R.A.F.: Plot

 In 1940, American-built North American Harvard training aircraft are flown to the border with Canada, where they are towed across the frontier for use by Britain.
 (The procedure is necessary to avoid violating the Neutrality Acts, as the United States is still neutral.)
-Cocky American pilot Tim Baker (Tyrone Power) decides to fly across the border to Trenton, Ontario, and winds up in trouble with the military authorities, unconvincingly claiming he was looking for Trenton, New Jersey.
-Baker ferries a Lockheed Hudson bomber to Britain, pocketing $1,000 for his work.
+Cocky American pilot Tim Baker decides to fly across the border to Trenton, Ontario, and winds up in trouble with the military authorities, unconvincingly claiming he was looking for Trenton, New Jersey.
+The officer in charge suggests he ferry Lockheed Hudson bombers to Britain instead, pocketing $1,000 per trip.

-In London, he runs into his on-again off-again girlfriend Carol Brown (Betty Grable), who works in the Women's Auxiliary Air Force by day and stars in a nightclub by night.
+In London, he runs into his on-again off-again girlfriend Carol Brown, who works in the Women's Auxiliary Air Force by day and stars in a nightclub by night.
 She is none too pleased to see him, calling him a "worm" for his womanizing ways, lying, and long absence, but he is confident she still harbors strong feelings for him.

 He decides to enlist in the Royal Air Force (RAF).
-Meanwhile, Brown attracts the appreciative attention of two RAF officers, Wing Commander John Morley (John Sutton) and Flying Officer Roger Pillby (Reginald Gardiner).
+Meanwhile, Brown attracts the appreciative attention of two RAF officers, Wing Commander John Morley and Flying Officer Roger Pillby.
 Morley persists in seeing Brown, despite being told at the outset that there is another man.
 Pillby is unable to persuade either Baker or Morley to introduce him.

 After completing training, Baker is disappointed to be assigned to Morley's bomber squadron, rather than one equipped with fighters.
 He becomes further disgruntled when his first mission is to "bomb" Berlin with propaganda leaflets as Morley's co-pilot during the Phoney War.
 Pillby pilots another bomber in the raid.